alexandershaw4/SourceMesh/README.md

 Provide data along with it's sourcemodel coordinates (from, e.g. fieldtrip), use the default AAL90 vertices or define a sourcemodel based on a nifti volume.

-Extract iso surfaces from nifti volumes or plot statistical nifti volumes on surfaces.
+Extract iso surfaces from nifti volumes or project statistical nifti volumes on surfaces.

 Plot Gifti surfaces and overlays.

+Plot whole brain or left / right hemisphere only.

 Read & write .edge and .node files.